 A Starting Point

 The links on this page are intended as a resource and starting point for self-help research.
-Be sure to check the information you find there with your health professional.
+Many links were suggested via email and my attempts to verify their legitimacy may be incomplete.

 Discuss Findings With Your Health Team